leontoeides/exodb/README.md

 * If your keys become lost or corrupted, all data will be permanently lost.
 * If your keys are leaked, or become public knowledge, your data may be compromised.
+* If you change your `Cargo.toml` encryption features, you will lose access to any existing databases that used the previous encryption method.

 ## 4. Error Correction